Techniques for equipping a pitch

 - Mastering these techniques requires specific training.
 Work with a professional to confirm your ability to perform these techniques safely and independently before attempting them unsupervised.

 - We provide examples of techniques related to your activity.
 There may be others that we do not describe here.

 The first member to descend installs the ropes that serve to belay the team and allow them to move efficiently.
-He must choose the appropriate configurations of equipment for ascent and descent and maximize the team's safety.
+They must choose the appropriate configurations of equipment for ascent and descent and maximize the team's safety.
 During these manipulations, the desire for speed should not be at the expense of the leader's own safety.

 1. Installing a fixed traverse line

 The rest of the team can walk while tethered into the fixed line.
 The leader always stays in tension on their STOP and never releases the brake side of the rope.